 Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?

 Less than Significant Impact with Mitigation Incorporated.
-See the response to item (a) above.
+A unique paleontological resource or site or unique geological feature is considered rare by the scientific information it can provide.
+These resources are considered historically significant resources under 14 CCR §15064.5.
+Most unique historical resources are listed in a CHRIS.
+Mitigation for previously unknown resources and ground disturbing procedures listed in item (a) above is considered sufficient for a less than significant impact with mitigation incorporated.

 Disturb any human remains, including those interred outside of formal cemeteries?